cubeapm/docs/docs/Installation/01_install/3_docker.md

 --config-file /etc/cubeapm/config.properties
 ```

 The above command assumes you have a file `config.properties` in your current working directory.
-See configuration section below for details on configuration.
+See [Configure CubeAPM](../02_configure/02_configure.md) section for guidance on providing essential and other useful configuration to Cube.